 Taking blood & singing the medicines through the streets.
 Cicatrix 1 (that which is taken/that which remains) by SJ Norman.
 Mannahatta, Lenapehoking-New York City, January 2019.
 Photos by Ricardo Martinez Roa.

-I’m open to all and any invitations that excite me, especially creative collaborations, as well as commissions to write, speak, teach, and perform.°
+I’m open to all invitations that excite me, especially creative collaborations, as well as commissions to write, speak, teach, and perform.°

-To protect my spirit from the ravages of exposure, I prioritise paid work and consultation (although I might make exceptions for blackfellas and mob orgs).
+I prioritise paid work and consultation (although I might make exceptions for community and mob orgs).

 Please get in touch by filling out the form at the bottom of this page, or email mykaela dot saunders at gmail dot com.